NgiapPuoyKoh/student-resource-tool/README.md

 ## Project Brief

-- What does the client want?
+### What does the client want?

-Improve student journey experience.
+- Improve student journey experience.
 Help beginning CI students (HTML/CSS/User through user-centric-frontend) minimize lost study time by alerting them to the most frequently

+- Minimallly Viable Product (MVP)

-- Who do I think will be using the site?
+### Who do I think will be using the site?

-- CI students working on initial modules HTML/CSS/User through user/centric-frontend
+CI students working on initial modules HTML/CSS/User through user/centric-frontend

-- How can I make the site as user friendly as possible for the user?
+### How can I make the site as user friendly as possible for the user?

-Simple and intuitive navigation - Remove friction to learning by providing alerts and tips at checkpoints by modules to handle the challenges
+- Simple and intuitive navigation
+- Find information easily

-- What considerations do I need to keep in mind to meet the user/client requirements?
+## What considerations do I need to keep in mind to meet the user/client requirements?

-Provide recommend information at a time when it makes sense and students have the context to understand and apply the tool
+- Remove friction to learning by providing alerts and tips at the most appropriate checkpoints by modules
+- Provide the informaton in combination with concrete contexts for applying the concepts.
+Just in time

-- Is there a specific color scheme I need to work around?
+## Is there a specific color scheme I need to work around?

+- Easy on the eyes
-Researched recommended color scheme for text and image content webpage
+- Need to research best practice UX color scheme for text and image content webpage

-- Website Maintenance
-Easy to maintain and update content minimal use of utility

-- Minimum Viable Product

-## Semantic Checklist

-- Title Specifically for CI Full Stack Developer New Students
-- Article Container for New Student FAQ and tips focused on User-Centric Frontend Development
-- sections

-## UX

-- Call out Information Architecture how to find information try to suggest at what point in their progress that tips are relevant
-- Single Page: 3 Sections
-  *CI modules (HTML, CSS, User-Centric)
-  *Tools (CI LMS Repl.it, Gitpod Team Unlimited, Github, Git, Slack, Browser Developer Tool) *Key Concepts (CSS-Specificity, Bootstrap-Flexbox)
-  *MS1 Resources

-## Single Page Website with Three Sections

-- mobile-first default layout
-- one page design to focus on the most helpful information
-- remove the friction to get started
-- webpage is reusable or recyclable by topic or issue
-- easy to maintain and publish content
-- target a 1 minute read content
-- annotated visual
-- animated gifs
-- accessibility
-- screenreader

-## Persona
+## Personas

 - New CI Student
 - Non-Slack User